 Keep in mind that you might find a different method that works better for you – and that’s fine.
 This is a great starting point if you’re starting out in the luffa club.

 Table of contents

 How to and when to harvest luffa sponges for the best product.

-I told you all I’d be back about harvesting when I wrote about growing luffa sponges a while back and here I am.
+I told you all I’d be back about harvesting when I wrote about growing luffa sponges.
 Harvesting time does not have to be stressful like it was for me and harvesting loofah gourds can be fun.

 So, I decided to start in phases when my gourds started changing colors and try to find what worked.
-This was a great decision because now I can let you know what worked for me so you can avoid the frustration I experienced!
+This was a great decision because now I can let you know what worked for me.
+You can avoid the frustration I experienced!